 The first and most important thing that any student – and their family – can do is ensure that there is a positive habit around study and learning at home.
 Try to have a dedicated area for revision and learning and get into the habit of organising materials and revision notes as you study topics rather than leaving it all to the last minute.
 If you regard learning as something that only happens at school then you will not have the success you want – it's as simple as that.

 Revision support materials, presentations from parent information evenings and student assemblies can be found below:

 Challenge Programme at Wellsway School

 At Wellsway, we believe all students of all abilities need to be appropriately challenged and stretched to make the best progress possible.
 Wellsway School’s Challenge Programme has been designed for more able students in particular, to provide opportunities that develop problem solving, independence and subject-based skills in order to support them in excelling in their learning.

 The programme is delivered both in-class and through extension activities:

-The aims of the School Council are:
+The aims of the Student Leadership are: